Caracalla, Aureus, 201

 Jugate busts of Septimius Severus, radiate, draped, cuirassed, and of Julia Domna, diademed, draped, on crescent

 Aureus of the highest rarity!
-Extremely sought-after by collectors for this as well as the exceptional portraits engraving, in a fine, precise style.
-Depicting Caracalla on the obverse and the imperial couple of Septimius Severus and Julia Domna on the reverse, this aureus is the perfect illustration of the wishes and dynastic hopes of the Severans, which Septimius Severus would strive to establish during his reign by associating his portrait and his aura with his descendants, his two sons Geta and Caracalla, while associating his family with the previous, popular Antonine dynasty, by the name of Caracalla "Marcus Aurelius Antonius".
-These aurei were intended to be distributed among the highest circles of the Empire, making it possible to spread the name and portrait of Caracalla, his designated successor, in order to establish, 10 years before the death of Septimius Severus, the legitimacy of his son's reign over Rome without trouble being caused by usurpers, as Septimius Severus himself had experienced notably with Didius Julianus, eliminated in 193, and then during his reign, a few years later with Clodius Albinus between 196 and 197.
-With this strike, he hoped to stabilise the Severan dynasty, newly installed in power, and make it last.
-Touchstone mark at 6h (?).
-Blow on the edge at 8h on the reverse.
-Slight old cleaning that left some impurities.
-6h.
+Very rare type with outstanding quality despite a slight old cleaning, and a slight mark on the edge at 8 on the reverse, perhaps a touchstone mark on the edge at 6.
+This coin is highly sought-after by collectors for this reason, as well as for the exceptional engravings of the three portraits in a magnificent, fine and precise style.
+Representing Caracalla on the observe, at that time associated to the throne with his father as Augustus, and the imperial couple of Septimius Severus and Julia Domna on the reverse, the emperor is shown with his radiate crown representing the god Sol, and his wife placed under a crescent moon to evoke Luna, highlights the bond that unites the couple, evoking the permanence and mutual dependence between them as between the two asters.
+This aureus is the perfect illustration of the dynastic wills and hopes of the Severans, which Septimius Severus would establish during his reign by associating his portrait and his aura, with his two sons Geta and Caracalla, while associating his family with the previous, much-appreciated Antonine dynasty, notably through Caracalla's name “Marcus Aurelius Antonius”.
+These aurei, which were intended to be distributed among the upper spheres of the Empire, served to spread the name and portrait of the designated successor, Caracalla, in order to establish 10 years before Septimius Severus' death, his son's legitimacy to rule Rome and its empire without any troubles caused by usurpers, which Septimius Severus himself had experienced with Didius Julianus, eliminated in 193, and a few years later, between 196 and 197, during his reign, with Clodius Albinus, who usurped power in Britannia and Gaul.
+With this strike, he hoped to stabilize the newly installed Severan dynasty and ensure its longevity over time.
+Orientation at 6.
 Ex Roma XII (29 September 2016), lot 852.

 ANTONINVS AVG PON TR P IIII